United States Regiments & Batteries > New York > 144th New York Infantry Regiment

 Organized at Delhi, N.Y.

-October 11 Left State for Washington, D.C.
+October 11 Left New York for Washington, D.C.

 October Duty in the Defenses of Washington, D. C. attached to 3rd Brigade, Abercrombie’s Division, Defenses of Washington